willjreid/daily-learning-journal/WJR-code201-day4.md

 Be sure to set the image size within your CSS rather than on the html file.
 Be sure to add a Title for mouse-over functionality, and an Alt tag for screen reader functionality

 Use var.join(', ') when trying to convert an array into a readable string of content, sepearated by a comma and space.

+Update: ultimately I learned not to feel too comfortable with branching just yet.
+It turns out that I had created a repo within